-The Audit Committee also reviewed the fees and scope of services provided to the Company by Deloitte & Touche LLP, independent registered public accounting firm, for the years ended December 31, 2011 and December 31, 2010.
-Fees billed to the Company by Deloitte & Touche LLP, the member firms of Deloitte Touche Tohmatsu and their respective affiliates (collectively, "Deloitte Entities") for the years ended December 31, 2011 and 2010 are reflected in the following table.
+The Audit Committee also reviewed the fees and scope of services provided to the Company by Deloitte & Touche LLP, independent registered public accounting firm, for the years ended December 31, 2012 and December 31, 2011.
+Fees billed to the Company by Deloitte & Touche LLP, the member firms of Deloitte Touche Tohmatsu and their respective affiliates (collectively, "Deloitte Entities") for the years ended December 31, 2012 and 2011 are reflected in the following table.

-2011 2010
+2012 2011

-Audit Fees ^(a) \$305,940 \$247,850
+Audit Fees ^(a) \$347,927 \$305,940

-Tax Fees ^(b) 26,400 36,400
+Tax Fees ^(b) 26,477 26,400

 All Other Fees

-Total \$332,340 \$284,250
+Total \$374,404 \$332,340

-- (a) Audit fees consisted of fees for professional services for the audit of the Company's financial statements, review of financial statements included in the Company's Form 10-Q filings and services that are normally provided in connection with statutory or regulatory filings or engagements.
-These fees also include the audit of the Company's internal controls in accordance with Section 404 of the Sarbanes Oxley Act of 2002. - (b) Tax fees consisted of fees for professional services performed with respect to tax compliance, tax advice and tax planning.
+(a) Audit fees consisted of fees for professional services for the audit of the Company's financial statements, review of financial statements included in the Company's Form 10-Q filings and services that are normally provided in connection with statutory or regulatory filings or engagements.
+These fees also include the audit of the Company's internal controls in accordance with Section 404 of the Sarbanes Oxley Act of 2002.

-There were no other fees billed by Deloitte Entities for services rendered to the Company, other than the services described above in 2011 and 2010.
+There were no other fees billed by Deloitte Entities for services rendered to the Company, other than the services described above in 2012 and 2011.